lnO4X/rush_train_py/README.md

 4 put chromedriver under the path(system enviroment)

-5 edit py file with your account
+5 edit py file with your account/station/datetime/train_type/order

+station  code need to go to 12306 website with chrome.search with the parameters you wanted  ,press f12 and click resource->cookie->find the station code.

 contact me:eashe@qq.com